moonydog12/JS30/Hangman/readme.md

 **Show notification when select a letter twice:**

-An utility function to tell user if they guess the same letter more than one time
+An utility function to tell user that they guess the same letter more than one time

 ```js
 const showNotification = () => {